faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab2.md

-# Hands-On Lab: Use Azure OpenAI SDKs in your App
+# Lab 01: Use Azure OpenAI SDKs in your App

 ## Estimated time: 60 minutes